Other World Kingdom: Government

-The OWK styled itself as a matriarchy, where women ruled.
+The Other World Kingdom styled itself as a matriarchy, where women ruled.
 It also had strong BDSM and female dominance themes.
-The state's erstwhile goal was stated as "to get as many male creatures under the unlimited rule of Superior Women on as much territory as possible."
-The OWK had always billed itself as a state; it was, however, a private, for-profit enterprise with no connection to, nor sanctioning by, any recognized sovereign state.
+The state's goal was stated as "to get as many male creatures under the unlimited rule of Superior Women on as much territory as possible."
+The OWK had always billed itself as a state; it was, however, a private, for-profit enterprise with no connection to any recognized sovereign state.

-The OWK was supposedly ruled by Queen Patricia I, an absolute monarch whose coronation took place on May 30 and 31, 1997.
+The Other World Kingdom was supposedly ruled by Queen Patricia I, an absolute monarch whose coronation took place on May 30 and 31, 1997.
 She was able to amend laws and other legal issues.
-Her other roles included "Sublime Supreme Administrator" ("supervision over all activities within the Area and the Office of the Supreme Administrator"), "Sublime Administrator of the Treasury" (Financial issues) and of the queen's court and the queen's guard.
+Her other roles included "Sublime Supreme Administrator" ("supervision over all activities within the Area and the Office of the Supreme Administrator"), "Sublime Administrator of the Treasury" (financial issues) and of the queen's court and the queen's guard.

-Below the queen was a series of different classes.
-The first was the "Sublime Ladies" or "Ladies citizens," who form the Kingdom's nobility.
+Below the queen were a series of different classes.
+The first was the "Sublime Ladies" or "Ladies Citizens," who formed the Kingdom's nobility.
 To become a citizen, a woman had to fulfill certain criteria.
 These were: